nidty719/nexli-ghl-workflows/readme.md

 (Last updated 25 Apr 2025)

-This document is the single source of truth for every automation that moves a prospect from Facebook lead-ad to Funded deal, plus follow-up review and long-term nurture.
+This document is the single source of truth for every automation that moves a prospect from website application to Funded deal, plus follow-up review and long-term nurture.
 It explains:

 | Section | What you'll find |